petermr/ami3/INSTALL.md

 ```
 /some/where/bin/ami-pdf
 ```
-If either of these gives an error or blank you have probaably got the path wrong.
+If either of these gives an error or blank you have probably got the path wrong.